11 Men Chasing a Ball

 He meant it as a dismissal, of course.
 And honestly, he's not wrong.
 Stripped down, that's exactly what it is.
 Grown men running after a ball, getting paid millions to do it.

 Sports functions like religion.
 Not metaphorically, but structurally.
 It's a set of rituals that are, in the strictest sense, meaningless, except that millions of people have agreed to find meaning in them together.
 Think about what a cathedral actually is.
 Stone and glass, architecture, nothing more.
 What makes it sacred is what the people inside it have chosen to believe.
 The same is true of sports.
-The meaning was never in the ball.
-It's in the room.

 I feel that every week.
 A Chelsea match starts, and suddenly my phone is full of messages from people spanning every chapter of my life.
 College roommates, old coworkers, friends from home.
 Guys I'd probably drift from completely if it weren't for ninety minutes on a Saturday morning.
-Once a year, I even fly to London just to watch a game with my best friends from college.
-On paper, that might be a childish (and expensive) reason to cross the Atlantic.
-In practice, it's one of the anchors of my year.
-Because what sports really give you isn't just entertainment.
-It's a dependable reason to stay connected to the people you love.
+Life is really good at pulling people apart.
+You move, you switch jobs, you get busy.
+Sports are one of the few things stubborn enough to pull them back.

 My old coworker wasn't wrong.
 It is grown men chasing a ball.
 He just never stuck around long enough to see why it mattered.